 EU ministers agreed to implement a temporary protection directive on 3rd March 2022.
 The directive provides temporary protection for an initial period of 1 year.
 This period can be extended.
 Details of the application procedures, requirements and implementation are pending.
 The EU Directive reflects various categories of persons who will be covered by the directive

-Ukrainian nationals can receive temporary protection in the Netherlands under the EU Temporary Protection Directive.
-The temporary scheme for Ukrainian nationals entitles them to free (basic) medical care, reception and education for minors.
+Ukrainian nationals can receive temporary protection in the Netherlands under the EU Temporary Protection Directive until at least March 2024.

-From 24th February, men between 18-60 years cannot leave Ukraine (unless the man has sole care for his child, has 3 or more children or has medical issues).
-Initial period was 30 days, but this has been extended until at least 25th April 2022.
+From 24th February, men between 18-60 years cannot leave Ukraine (unless the man has sole care for his child, has 3 or more children, or has medical issues).

 Exit is possible via land borders with Poland, Slovakia, Hungary (West), Moldova, Romania (SW).
 All these countries currently allow Ukrainian citizens to enter visa free.
 Advisable to bring: